json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 `https://example.com/person` references a nested schema resource called `https://example.com/item` (from `/$defs/person/$ref`) that is part of an external schema resource called `https://example.com/people` shown in the bottom left.
-In the right, a directed graph representation of the relationship between these schema resources and the dynamic scope.
+On the right, a directed graph representation of the relationship between these schema resources and the dynamic scope.

 Like the other examples so far, the evaluation process starts with the top